ezequielbugnon/ezequielbugnon/README.md

 ## About me

 - :boy: I'm a software engineer, and and lover of traveling around the world.
-- 🌱 I’m currently learning Data Science and languages while sharpening my skills in GO, JavaScript.
+- 🌱 I’m currently working with GO, Rust and machine learning.
 - 📫 How to reach me: ezequielbugnon@gmail.com || [Dev Portfolio](https://github.com/ezequielbugnon/)

 <br/>